kbroman/Talk_DataCleaning/transcript.md

 9. The central principle for me is: think about what might have gone wrong and how it might be revealed.

-   The illustration here is of the most dramatic data cleaning successes I've had: a genetics study with almost 20% sample mix-ups.
-The DNA samples were arranged in an 8x12 format; a dot here indicates the correct sample was placed in the correct spot.
+   The illustration here is of the most dramatic data cleaning success I've had: a genetics study with almost 20% sample mix-ups.
+The DNA samples were arranged in 8x12 grids; a dot here indicates the correct sample was placed in the correct spot.
 An arrow points from where a sample should have been to where it actually ended up.
    There are some distant sample swaps, plus a big series of off-by-one and off-by-two errors.

-   I came to identify these sample mix-ups by first thinking about what might have happened and how it might be revealed.
+   I came to identify these sample mix-ups by following this principle: think about what might have happened and how it might be revealed.

 10. Fourth, use care when merging data sets.
 Many problems are due to